Tanilba Bay Walk has been created to celebrate the unique history and environment of this beautiful place.

 Tenilba (Tanilba) is an indigenous place name.
 'Tenil' means place of white flowers and 'ba' means water.

-Tanilba House and its surrounds are heritage listed.
-Look out for the convict built dry stone wall, the gaol, the stone water tank, the wishing chair in the wisteria pergola and the stone entrance pillars and direction finder.
-The house is now privately owned and is open for weddings, high teas and special events.
+Tanilba House and its surrounds are state heritage listed.
+The grounds include a convict built stone wall, a gaol, a stone water tank, a wishing chair in the wisteria pergola, stone entrance pillars and a direction finder.
+The house is privately owned and is open for weddings, high teas and special events.

 Lieutenant William Caswell received a 50 acre land grant for his distinguished service to the Royal Navy.
 In the early 1830s, Caswell and 3 assigned convicts arrived in Tanilba.
 His wife Susan and 2 children arrived shortly after.